kaityo256/cps/README.md

 sleep 1.2
 ```

-The lines beginning with `#` are considered to be comment.
+Lines beginning with # are treated as comments and are ignored during execution.

+## Output

-It will generate a log file `cps.log` after execution.
+After execution, a log file named cps.log will be generated:

 ```sh
 $ cat cps.log